Kummer surfaces and quadratic line complexes in characteristic two: Preliminaries

 {\rm (1)} \ Assume that $q$ is non-defective.
 Then the space of maximal totally singular subspaces for $q$ has two connected components each of which is a non-singular variety of dimension $m(m-1)/2$.

-{\rm (2)} Assume that the defect of $q$ is two and the null space $N$ contains a unique singular subspace $N_0$ of dimension one.
+{\rm (2)} Assume that the defect of $q$ is two and the radical $N$ contains a unique totally singular subspace $N_0$ of dimension one.
 Then the space of maximal totally singular subspaces for $q$ is a non-singular variety of dimension $m(m-1)/2$. \end{prop}